fraenzi/popmod_snowfinch/docs/predictive_model.md

 ### Number of broods

-The number of broods a female raises in one year is only known for a few study sites.
+The total number of broods a female raises in one year is only known for a few study sites.
 In the Apennines, all 26 females observed did a second brood [@strinella_biologia_2011].
 In the Pyrenees, @grange_biologie_2008 noted that 50% of the breeding pairs undertook a second brood.
 Little is known for the Alps. @Aichhorn.1966 reported that 9 of 11 breeding pairs did a second brood in the Austrian Alps.
 In our study in the Swiss Alps, we found that only 7 out of 49 females reported to breed did a second brood.
 However, we might have missed a large part of the second broods because females may leave the study area for the second brood.
 The proportion of non-breeding females is not known at all.

 To more precisely evaluate the proportion of females skipping breeding, doing one or two broods, tracking of females throughout the entire breeding season would be needed.
 This has not been accomplished yet.